lattecatte/SerialGrapher/README.md

 # SerialGrapher
-[Code onboard Kyushu University's Phoenix LR unmanned aircraft for 2023 Aeromagnetic Survey in Ethiopea] Real-time graph plotter based on keyword data received from serial communication
+*[Code onboard Kyushu University's Phoenix LR unmanned aircraft for 2023 Aeromagnetic Survey in Ethiopea]*

+Real-time graph plotter based on keyword data received from serial communication.

 ## Features
 - Filters a keyword and plots the keyword data in real-time using matplotlib animation